prompt-security/ps-fuzz/CONTRIBUTING.md

 ## Get Started with Your First Contribution: Adding a New Test

 The easist way to contribute to ps-fuzz project is by creating a new test!
-You can see an example PR of a test here: [](PR #1)
+You can see an example PR of a test here: [Contribute new test - base64_injection!](https://github.com/prompt-security/ps-fuzz/pull/19)
 This can be easily acheived by:

 #### 1. Create a Test File
 * Navigate to the attacks directory.
-* Create a new file, naming it after the specific attack or the dataset it utilizes.
+* Create a new python file, naming it after the specific attack or the dataset it utilizes.

 #### 2. Set Up Your File
 Add the following imports and set up logging in your new file: